Friday, June 19, 2020

 A Gift from the Chief marks the sixth and final appearance for Edward Everett Horton as Roaring Chicken.
 The ageless Horton departed to take the role of Starkeeper in the revival of Carousel, and was replaced by J. Pat O'Malley as a nameless medicine man in The 86 Proof Spring and Here Comes the Tribe.
 Horton's inimitable delivery was missed, and his departure was initially thought to be temporary, but he soon found himself Wally Pipped as Don Diamond's Crazy Cat took over as Wild Eagle's more ambitious (and IMO even funnier) sidekick.

 The Gordon/Goodman foray into sitcom freelancing was short-lived.
 The duo soon found steady comedy-variety work outside of Benny's occasional specials a season later with the Smothers Brothers, but did return to F TROOP for an encore that same year with For Whom the Bugle Tolls.
-Both of their contributions to the Fort Courage universe are amiable, among neither the best nor worst installments, but the latter is considerably more inventive.
+Both of their contributions to the Fort Courage universe are amiable, among neither the best nor worst installments, but their second installment is the better of the two.

 THINGS YOU LEARNED: